iliang33/java-album-review-app/README.md

 - As a user, I want to be able to add and remove album reviews to different categories to group them
 - As a user, I want to be able to see all of my reviews
 - As a user, I want to be able to sort reviews by critera such as by artist name alphabetical
 - As a user, I want to be able to update existing reviews and categories
+- As a user, I want to be able to merge two albums together but with no duplicates